JamAtGit/datasciencecoursera/codeBook.md

 * `subject` - The ID of the test subject
 * `activity` - The type of activity performed when the corresponding measurements were taken

-## Measurements in the result data file
+## Measurements in the result tidy data file

 * subject
 * activity